Amanda Burke | Director of instructional support

-A south Sacramento native, Amanda is a graduate of UC Berkeley, with majors in Art and American Studies and a focus on Race, Culture and Identity in Urban Schools.
-She has taught art at various elementary schools in the East Bay, worked as an illustrator for the Daily Californian, and co-taught a children’s literature writing and illustration class.
-Amanda is grateful to have worked with local programs that prioritize under-served youth, social justice, and community involvement.
+A south Sacramento native, Amanda holds degrees from UC Berkeley in Art and American Studies with a focus on Race, Culture and Identity in Urban Schools.
+In her 8 years as an educator, she has taught art and children’s literature, co-directed CM’s afterschool program, and worked with local programs that prioritize under-served youth, social justice, and community involvement.

-Amanda strives to be a compassionate ally to her students.
-She seeks to help her students uncover opportunities for critical thinking and unconventional learning in everyday life.
-As an educator, she acts as a facilitator, engaging student interests and providing the support they need to become empowered, active learners.
-In her spare time, Amanda likes to scavenge for and re-purpose street finds, get lost in new video game worlds, read children’s literature, cook cheap and delicious food, explore the Bay via walking and public transit, and of course, make art.
+Amanda strives to be a compassionate ally to her students and to help them uncover opportunities for critical thinking and unconventional learning in everyday life.
+As an educator, she empowers every student to be an active learner by fostering self-advocacy.
+In her spare time, Amanda likes to scavenge for cool street finds, get lost in new video game worlds, read children’s literature, go to punk shows, explore the Bay via walking and public transit, and make art.

 Derek Burle | Tutor Supervisor